 Think that doesn’t sound right?
 Here are the results from the latest GenWorth Cost of Care Study for the Cincinnati, OH area.

-If you take the initiative to plan for later in life, including getting your home ready, you could end up saving yourself a lot of heartache and money.
+If you take the initiative to plan to age in place, including getting your home ready, you could end up saving yourself a lot of heartache and money.

 1. You could keep living life the way you want, instead of having to leave home.

-2. You could spend $70k to $120k to remodel your home, but could end up saving money in the long run, since you’d make your money back on remodeling your home in a few years vs. paying for assisted/nursing home care.
+2. You could spend money now to remodel your home, but could end up saving money in the long run, since you’d make your money back on remodeling your home in a few years vs. paying for assisted/nursing home care.

 If you’d like to learn more about how to prepare your home, all you have to do is give us a call at (513) 677-0196.